The Christmas tree industry in NC

 Photo by @wncfarmersmarket

 Our little corner of the state does Christmas trees in a big way.
-DYK: After Oregon, NC is the country’s top producer of holiday trees – primarily the native Fraser firs, which is indigenous to the US and only grows in higher elevations in the Southern Appalachian mountains (and what you probably think of when you imagine the iconic Christmas tree).
+DYK: After Oregon, NC is the country’s top producer of holiday trees – primarily the native Fraser firs, which are indigenous to the US and only grow in higher elevations in the Southern Appalachian mountains (and what you probably think of when you imagine the iconic Christmas tree).

 • Our state produces 20% of all real Christmas trees in the country – in 2018, 99.4% of those were Fraser firs from WNC.
 The Fraser fir is known as the “perfect” Christmas tree because it smells great and the needles are soft + stay on longer than other conifers after it’s cut.
 Its branches are also strong enough to hold ornaments.